AYUSH-BINDAL1/CS180-BLK-Project-5/README.md

     public static void main(String[] args) {

+        //Creates four txt files if they don't already exist
         //Starts ServerSocket at PORT: 6969
         //Continually accepts connections from Clients
         //Starts a new instance of ServerHandler and creates a new thread for that instance